-If a plan becomes unaffordable it is sometimes possible to lower payments or suspend them and catch up later.
+If a plan becomes unaffordable, it’s sometimes possible to lower payments or suspend them and catch up later.
 But to modify a plan or get the lowest payments you first must understand what the repayment minimum is for your situation.
 Their are three items which drive the amount you have to pay back.
 Disposable income, non exempt assets and secured or priority debt may increase a plan payment.
 It isnt as simple as just decreasing income and increasing expenses to make your payment low.
-You never falsely claim expenses but you often forget expenses you must repay and also forget your income may decrease.
+You never falsely claim expenses but you often forget expenses you must repay and forget your income may decrease.
 You must base the plan on your lowest income and your highest expenses or it will eventually fail.

-Debt-Based repayment.
-The plan must repay the priority and secured debts.
+1. Debt-Based Repayment • The plan must repay priority and secured debts.

 There are three types of claims in Chapter 13.
 These are the priority, secured and unsecured claims.
 The most common priority claims include income taxes that are less than three years old, child support, and alimony.
-Priority debts, income taxes that are less than three years old, can also be secured debt.
+Priority debts like income taxes that are less than three years old, can also be secured debt.
 The IRS may place a lien on property and become a secured debt.

-Only secured debts must be paid up-to-date during Chapter 13.
-If the mortgage is mature or matures during Chapter 13, the loan must be repaid during Chapter 13.
-Most often, Chapter 13 must only bring the loan current.
+Only secured and priority debts must be paid up-to-date during Chapter 13.
+So, if the mortgage is mature or matures during Chapter 13, the loan must be repaid during Chapter 13.
+Most often, Chapter 13 only has to bring mortgages current.

-Income-based repayment.
-The plan must be the Debtor’s best effort to repay.
+2. Income-based Repayment • The plan must be the debtor’s best effort to repay.

-When we file Chapter 13, the Debtor promises to use his best efforts to repay the plan.
-This plan must fully repay priority and secured debts.
+When we file Chapter 13, the debtor promises to use his best efforts to repay the plan.
+This plan must fully repay priority and secure debts.
 But it may repay zero to unsecured debts.
 Whether it repays 100% or 0 is based on the debtor’s ability to repay.

-Asset-Based repayment.
-The plan must repay all a Chapter 7 would have repaid.
+3. Asset-Based Repayment • The plan must repay all that Chapter 7 would have repaid.

 Another factor that can increase payments is if the debtor has too many assets.
 Your exemptions allow you to retain the property.
-Chapter 13 must repay what a Chapter 7 would.
+Chapter 13 must repay what Chapter 7 would.
 This is often called the liquidation or feasibility issue.
-If Chapter 7 would have repaid 5,000 to the creditors from the sale of the property then a Chapter 13 has to repay the same to creditors.
-You are allowed to deduct for what the property would cost to sell and what the Trustee would have charged for selling the property.
+If a Chapter 7 would have repaid $5,000 to the creditors from the sale of the property then a Chapter 13 has to repay the same to creditors.
+However, you are allowed to deduct what the property would cost to sell and what the trustee would have charged for selling the property.

 You are allowed to deduct from your income expenses for daycare, retirement which you have been contributing to for some time before filing, and several expenses that you might forget to consider.
-I had one elderly couple which needed to replace the roof furnace and air conditioner during their plan.
-By producing receipts for these repairs which would be needed, we reduced their plan payment 300 per month and the plan allowed major home repairs.
-Then, at the end of the plan, the home would be ready to see them through retirement.
+I had one elderly couple who needed to replace the roof furnace and air conditioner during their plan.
+By producing receipts for these repairs which would be needed, we reduced their plan payment to $300 per month and the plan allowed major home repairs.
+Then, at the end of the plan, the home is ready to see them through retirement.

 Often a debtor’s budget does not have an auto payment.
 Because there is no auto payment the plan payment may be higher.
 I often have to point out it is far better to have a new car payment of 500 and a 300 dollar Chapter 13 plan payment than it is to have no car to get to work, and an 800 dollar Chapter 13 plan payment to repay credit cards.
 I can not ethically advise someone to go buy a car on credit just before filing.
 But I can advise him how he can’t get to work without a car and needs one.

 There are many expenses which we forget and we have a common list of overlooked expenses.
-You normally cannot take a 22-year-old as a dependant expense unless the child is disabled and truly dependant.
+You normally cannot take a 22-year-old as a dependent expense unless the child is disabled and truly dependent.
 You can take private school as an expense if the school is needed for a child’s disability.

-In our office, we often have to look for the expenses which would cause a Chapter 13 to fail so Chapter 7 can be justified.
-We also look for expenses so your payment in a Chapter 13 is low, affordable, and your Chapter 13 is more likely to be approved.
+In our office, we often have to look for the expenses which would cause Chapter 13 to fail so Chapter 7 can be justified.
+We also look for expenses so your payment in Chapter 13 is low, affordable, and your Chapter 13 is more likely to be approved.
 Never file a Chapter 13 just to make your attorney richer.
-But you may need to file a Chapter 13 if one or more of the following fit your situation:
+But you might need to file a Chapter 13 if one or more of the following fit your situation:

-1. Your income is well over 100,000 and you can afford to repay creditors
+- Your income is well over $100,000 and you can afford to repay creditors.

-4. You are being sued for income taxes or student loans which would garnish income if you are not in a 13.
+- You are being sued for income taxes or student loans which would garnish income if you are not in a 13.
 A Chapter 13 stops this for 5 years.
 After that the student loan collection attorney has often had the case dismissed and has move on to another case.